Sunday 18th April 2021

 A Merlin dashing over the fields near B Water was the highlight today.
 The male Common Scoter remained off shore although distantly, almost mid channel.
 I saw only one hirundine all day, a single Swallow.

 The Wheatear remained at the point and again it was the only one I saw.
 Nearby two Clouded Yellows paused regularly to nectar on late flowering Thrift.
 Other lingering migrants included at least 10 Chiffchaffs.

 55 Lapwing roosted on the Estuary scrape and a female Marsh Harrier drifted over Inchmery while both Peregrines were perched up surveying the marshes.
 A Rock Pipit called from its vantage point on the Sailing Clubhouse and a pair of Raven drifted over.

 Saturday 10th October 2020

-Having seen the 1st winter Wilson’s Phalarope on Fishtail Lagoon I headed over to Needs Ore.
-The highlight was one of the first birds I saw, a lovely Firecrest in oaks opposite the gate to the Pullen Hide, associating with a mixed flock of Long-tailed Tits and Goldcrests.
+Having seen the 1st winter Wilson’s Phalarope on Fishtail Lagoon I headed over to NO. The highlight was one of the first birds I saw, a lovely Firecrest in oaks opposite the gate to the NP hide, associating with a mixed flock of Long-tailed Tits and Goldcrests.

 The sea was fairly quiet other than a group of four Eider close in shore.
 The number of Chiffchaffs was down to around 10 and I only saw one Wheatear during the five hours.
 It definitely felt like we were heading into winter and the first returning Brent Geese, twenty of them, off the point, added to the wintery feel.